mzufferey/omics/index.md

 * **Biofactoid** (biofactoid.org), a web-based software system that empowers authors to capture and share structured human- and machine-readable summaries of molecular-level interactions described in their publications

+ProTExA is a web-tool that provides a post-processing workflow for the  analysis of protein and gene expression datasets.
+Using network-based  bioinformatics approaches, ProTExA facilitates differential expression  analysis and co-expression network analysis as well as pathway and  post-pathway analysis.